OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

     $ conda activate peaktools_env_2
     $ macs2 --help

-**7) lets pretend we've tested our tools in our `peaktools_env_2` and decided we no longer want them.
+**7) lets pretend we've tested our tools in our `peaktools_env_2` and decided we have decided not to use them in our analyis.
 Conda makes it really easy to delete environments cleanly. **

 First you need to move out of the environment by `deactiviating it`